NonScents at Number 10!

 I started this blog in November 2018 with one aim initially!….

-Simply to share my experiences over the past 3 decades living with and managing my allergies, eczema, and urticaria.
-I wanted to share how I got my skin back to being ‘good skin’!
+Simply to share my experiences over the past 3 decades living with and managing my allergies, eczema, Topical steroid withdrawal and urticaria.

-Since then it has evolved into something more, a lifestyle blog covering family life, my love of fashion as well as allergies, eczema, and all in between!
+Since then it has evolved into something more, a lifestyle blog covering family life, my love of fashion whilst still covering allergies, eczema, and all in between!

 Through this blog, I share my life, from attending fashion events to giving allergy advice, genuine product reviews to dairy free recipes, as well as my take on motherhood and daily life juggling three young boys!

-If you are reading this and are currently suffering with Eczema, Urticaria or allergies know that you are not alone!
+If you are reading this and are currently suffering with Eczema, Urticaria, Allergies or TSW know that you are not alone!
 Despite everything I have learned over the years, my struggle continues as chronic conditions like eczema never truly go away for good… It’s how we manage them that has a huge effect on the quality of our lives!

 You may feel like you have tried everything however reading my blog may give you food for thought and give you your ‘lightbulb’ moment which could perhaps change your life!